abdelmageed95/Chat-with-your-local-SQL-database-/test_questions.md

 **List products that are out of stock:**

-"Which products are currently out of stock?"
+"How products are currently out of stock?"

 **Find customers who haven't made any purchases:**